 Photo of John W. Hargrove

-John Hargrove is chair of the Labor and Employment Practice Group and is a Fellow in the American College of Labor and Employment Lawyers.
+John Hargrove is a partner in the Labor and Employment Practice Group where he has practiced for almost 40 years.
+He also is a Fellow in the American College of Labor and Employment Lawyers.
 He regularly represents public and private companies in mining, construction, manufacturing, medical, communications and warehousing industries, among others.
 He also represents municipal and quasi-public organizations such as police and fire departments and school boards.
 John also has represented several nonprofit agencies, ranging from national sports organizations to small local charities.

 And Don’t Forget the Milk and Bread – Paying Employees in Weather EmergenciesWhen everyone’s phone issues that long beep indicating a hazardous weather warning, you know that weather could possibly affect your workplace.
 With blizzard season (or, in the South, snow flurry season) underway, we have updated this previously published group of tips on how to deal with extreme weather.